vrajdesai78/LinkFi/README.md

 # LinkFi
 LinkFi provides utilities to create your personal profile on-chain.
 Every user can buy their unique FNS from LinkFi and use it to create an on-chain profile.
-Share your on-chain profile with a larger audience and receive Fil Tokens as a donation.
-This dApp is enhanced with Polygon Network so users will have a seamless transaction experience over the action of sending or receiving Fil.
-Feel secure as your data is stored on smart contract and LinkFi gets it through your ENS domain.
+Share your on-chain profile with a larger audience and receive FIL tokens as a donation.
+This dApp is enhanced with Filecoin Network so users will have a seamless transaction experience over the action of sending or receiving Fil.
+Feel secure as your data is stored on smart contract and LinkFi gets it through your FNS domain.

 ## Prerequisites

+Every user must have Metamask wallet to send wishes with FIL or create their own on-chain profile.
+Checkout how to create Metamask wallet from [here](https://polygon.technology/blog/getting-started-with-metamask-on-polygon).

-The admin user must have Node.js and npm to use this boilerplate.
+Follow the instructions for local environment: The user must have Node.js and npm to run this platform.
 Just download Node.js from [here](https://nodejs.org/en/download/).
-Every user must have Metamask wallet to give or receive the donations.
-Checkout how to create Metamask wallet from [here](https://metamask.io/download/).

-## Setup Instructions
+### Setup Instructions

 Clone the repo via CLI:
 ```sh